 This chart shows the relationship between the 10 yr treasury bond and the 2-year treasury bond since 1975.
 Think of this as the CD you can buy at a bank.
-When you buy longer term CDs like a 5 yr your return should be higher than a shorter term like a 6 month CD.
+When you buy longer-term CDs like a 5 yr your return should be higher than a shorter-term like a 6 month CD.
 The same should apply to Treasury bonds.
-You would expect the 10 year to always pay more than the 2 year but as you can see, there are periods (shown in red) where the 2 year pays more than the 10 year.
+You would expect the 10 years to always pay more than the 2 years but as you can see, there are periods (shown in red) where the 2 year pays more than the 10 years.
 You can also see the gray horizontal stripes on this graph, these represent periods of Recession.

 Right before each Recession, the 2 years outperform the 10 years.
 Why is this?
 Because the market is a master at predicting the future.
-The 10 year bond is very responsive to inflation and inflation is higher when the economy is booming, but when the economy is slow, inflation drops which cause the 10 yr bond to have a lower return.
+The 10-year bond is very responsive to inflation and inflation is higher when the economy is booming, but when the economy is slow, inflation drops which causes the 10 yr bond to have a lower return.

 Looking forward you can see the graph is getting very close to that negative red area which would mean the 10 yr bond is getting nervous and a recession is imminent.

 This is the unemployment rate since 1950.
 Most people associate recessions with high unemployment.
 And they are partially right but also very wrong in their perception.
 The misconception is that low unemployment means a strong economy and a recession must be nowhere in sight.

 This graph shows the true relationship between unemployment.
 In reality, unemployment is always at its lowest point just as we enter the recession then it shoots up to its highest point just as we exit the recession.
 By the graph you can see again that our current unemployment is the lowest it’s been since the last recession and really the lowest it’s been since 1970.
 So ask yourself, is this a good sign or a bad sign in terms of a Recession.

 The FED’s Predictions